Glaskani/BotJack/README.md

 #### Permissions

-You can add to you some Permissions to control the bot:
+You can add to you some Permissions to control the bot editable in the config file:

-- bot-commander: execute admin command like the purge command.
+- bot-commander: execute admin command like the purge or fly commands.
-- bot-jack: execute dj command.
+- bot-play: execute dj commands.

 ## What I Learned